 Although members are designated as Commissioners and Alternate Commissioners, Alternate Commissioners are encouraged to participate fully.
 Currently, Alternate Commissioners are serving as our Festival Manager, Festival Manager Emeritus, Corresponding Secretary, and Sergeant at Arms.
 Alternate Commissioners are not denied any leadership positions within the Commission.

-At the present time, we still have active original members that help to guide us towards the goals set by our founders.
-Those members are Carol Duncan for Scotland, Leonard Pryor for the African Americans, and Louise Birt for Croatia.
+At the present time, we have one active original member that helps to guide us towards the goals set by our founders.
+That member is Carol Duncan of Scotland.
 The Executive Committee has appointed Mrs. Duncan to be the EEC Historian.
 She gives graciously of her time to help anyone who wishes to know more about or be more involved with the EEC.
 We are blessed to have such institutional knowledge still available to us.